Bedford Girls’ School, Bedford

 In 2019, the exam results continue to impress.
 At GCSE 70% of all entries achieved grades 9-7 (A*-A), with one third of the year group being awarded ten grades 9-7 (A*-A) across their subjects.
 Overall, the school achieved a 96% pass rate (9-4).
 In the IB Diploma, a third of the cohort achieved 39 or above and 93% of all Higher Level papers were awarded a 7-5 (A*- B A-Level equivalent).
 And 45% of all entries (A-Level and International Baccalaureate Diploma combined) achieved A*-A grades.
 Over one third of the A-Level cohort gained three A*-As or more.

 The school day is the same for everyone: 8.30am – 4pm.
-Wraparound care is at no extra cost.
-There’s a breakfast club from 7.30am.
-The food on offer sounds delicious: everything from smoothies and hot chocolate to pain au chocolat and bacon rolls.
-Girls pay for this on the day and parents are welcome to join them.
+There’s a breakfast club from 7.30am, where girls can pay for what they have on the day and parents are welcome to join them.
 In the evenings, girls can stay until 7pm.
+Wraparound care is at no extra cost and the girls are free to make use of it as and when they need it – a huge added bonus for parents!

 THE MUDDY VERDICT: